Major Garrett: Controversies

 In July 2015, Garrett made headlines when he asked Obama during a press conference why he was "content" with the Iran Nuclear Deal that left four Americans—Amir Mirza Hekmati, Jason Rezaian, Saeed Abedini, and Robert Levinson—trapped in Iran.
 The President admonished Garrett by saying, "I’ve got to give you credit, Major, for how you craft those questions.
 The notion that I am 'content' as I celebrate with American citizens languishing in Iranian jails, Major, that's nonsense, and you should know better.
 Now, if the question is why we did not tie the negotiations to their release, think about the logic that creates.
 Suddenly, Iran realizes, 'You know what?
 Maybe we can get additional concessions out of the Americans by holding these individuals.'"
-While other Americans held by Iran were eventually released, Robert Levinson died while in Iranian custody.
+While other Americans held by Iran were eventually released, Levinson died while in Iranian custody.

 Personal life

-Garrett is married to Lara Brown and lives with his family in Washington, D.C.
+Garrett is married to Lara Brown and lives in Washington, D.C.